Neymar injury: Brazil star to miss Copa America after suffering ankle injury | Goal.com

 "After suffering a sprain in his right ankle during Wednesday's game against Qatar, Neymar was evaluated and subjected to complementary imaging tests that confirmed a ligament rupture in the ankle," the CBF said in a statement.

-"Due to the seriousness of the injury, Neymar will not have the physical conditions and sufficient recovery time to participate in the Copa America Brasil 2019.
+"Due to the seriousness of the injury, Neymar will not have the physical conditions and sufficient recovery time to participate in the Copa America Brazil 2019.

 "As of this Thursday, the technical committee of the Brazilian National Team will begin the definition of a substitute."